mnagy94/jexer/docs/images.md

   - The pixel are drawn starting at the upper-left corner of the text cursor position.

-  - If scrolling is specified as enabled, then:
+  - If scroll is specified as 1 (enabled), then:

     a.
 The screen is scrolled up if the image overflows into the bottom text row.